JenniferUgo/JenniferUgo/README.md

 I'm an Automation Test Engineer looking to obtain a challenging and responsible position in the area of Software Automation Testing, where my knowledge, ability and dedication will be utilised.

 *   ✉️  You can contact me at [jenniferugo.nn@gmail.com](mailto:jenniferugo.nn@gmail.com)
-*   🧠  I'm learning SQL and Database Administration
+*   🧠  I'm currently upskilling with SQL and Database Administration
 *   🤝  I'm open to collaborating on any Automation Test project
 *   ⚡  Open to Work
 ### Skills